quasar1357/dino_paint/README.md

 ## dino_evaluate (notebook)

-This notebook provides interactive evaluation of outputs from the tests that can be run either through the notebook dino_paint.ipynb or the script dino_tests.py.
+This notebook provides interactive evaluation of outputs from the tests that can be run either through the notebook dino_paint.ipynb or the script dino_tests.py (each calling the function test_dino_forest() from the script dino_utils.py).

 ## dino_paint_utils.py